Flow is a container for tasks and their orchestration logic.

 Listeners (deprecated)

-The result of listeners will not change the execution status of the flow.
+The results of listeners do not change the execution status of the flow.
 Listeners are mainly used to send notifications or handle special behavior outside the primary flow.

 Templates (deprecated)